Sane C++ Libraries

 Http

-🟥 HTTP parser and server
+🟥 HTTP parser, server and client

 Dependencies